sebasrp/awslimitchecker/README.md

 * Compare current usage to limits
 * When available, retrieves applied (different than default) values
 * Supports explicitely setting the AWS region
+* Supports Overriding default/applied limits (for accounts that have increased limits through customer support for example)

 ## cli